-International cooperation is important as it will enable that South Africa's approach to fire services is informed by a global perspective.
-Regional cooperation for example may enable fire services to develop joint strategies to deal with cross-border fire risks, the transportation of dangerous goods across borders, etc in a more coordinated manner.
+Transboundary, regional and international cooperation is important, as it will enable that South Africa's approach to fire services is informed by a global perspective.
+Transboundary and regional cooperation for example may enable fire services to develop joint strategies to deal with cross-border fire risks, the transportation of dangerous goods across borders, etc in a more coordinated manner.
 Through this cooperation, mechanism for the provision of assistance during cross-border emergencies can also be established to ensure a coordinated response to such eventualities.
 The Department of International Relations and Cooperation together with the NDMC must provide leadership on all international activities, partnerships, etc related to fire services.